 He’s been a policeman, a footballer, and a switchboard operator.
-He’s performed in Les Misérables and chaperoned Desmond Tutu, and now, aged 79, Tom Mathers is one of Hull and East Yorkshire Hospitals NHS Trust’s oldest volunteers.
+He’s performed in Les Misérables and chaperoned Desmond Tutu, and now, aged 79, Tom Mathers is one of Hull University Teaching Hospitals NHS Trust’s oldest volunteers.

 Tom began volunteering on Ward 200, the Elderly Assessment Unit at Hull Royal Infirmary in the summer, joining some 450 other local people who give their time to help others.
 He comes into the unit several times each week for a few hours, to offer a smile, a chat and a listening ear to patients who are there at the time.

 As well as keeping older people occupied whilst in hospital, he also helps the ward staff by collecting comments from patients and relatives which can be used to improve the service.
 But Tom would argue he gets more out of his volunteering role than anyone.

 “I always start by saying ‘Hello, my name’s Tom and I’m a volunteer.
 You’ve no TV or radio, so I just wondered if you’d like a chat?’ and 95% respond positively.

 “I’ve met some very interesting and some very clever people in the short time I’ve been here, including a concert pianist and a former professional cyclist.
 I get a lot of pleasure from talking to people as they tell me about the things that interest them, and I learn a lot.

 “Often I’m older than the patients I’m talking to, so we’ll talk about things from the olden days; I’ll ask ‘do you remember dolly sticks?
 Washboards?
 Or only going in the front room on a Sunday?’
 And the patients and their relatives are really appreciative as it brings back memories and helps them to pass the time.

 “I look forward to volunteering, and it’s a real privilege to be here.”